stevenc-stb/spdx-3-model/model/Dataset/Vocabularies/DatasetType.md

 - sensor: Data is recorded from a physical sensor, such as a thermometer reading or biometric device.
 - structured: Data is stored in tabular format or retrieved from a relational database.
 - syntactic: Data describes the syntax or semantics of a language or text, such as a parse tree used for natural language processing.
-- text: Data consists of unstructured text, such as a book, an encyclopedic article (without images), or a transcript.
+- text: Data consists of unstructured text, such as a book, a Wikipedia article (without images), or a transcript.
 - timeseries: Data is recorded in an ordered sequence of timestamped entries, such as the price of a stock over the course of a day.
 - timestamp: Data is recorded with a timestamp for each entry, but not necessarily ordered or at specific intervals, such as when a taxi ride starts and ends.
 - video: Data is video based, such as a collection of movie clips featuring Tom Hanks.